 PepsiCo will transfer equity interests in bottling operations in China to Tingyi-Asahi Beverages Holding Co., according to the agreement announced in November.
 In exchange, PepsiCo will receive 5 percent of Tingyi-Asahi, with an option to increase the stake to 20 percent by October 2015.

 Purchase, New York-based PepsiCo aims to maximize growth in China and the alliance may narrow the gap with Coca-Cola Co.
-(KO) in the world’s fastest-growing drinks market where PepsiCo ranked fourth in the country’s soft-drink market and Coca-Cola was No. 1 in 2010.
+(KO:US) in the world’s fastest-growing drinks market where PepsiCo ranked fourth in the country’s soft-drink market and Coca-Cola was No. 1 in 2010.

 To contact the reporter on this story: Michael Wei in Shanghai at email@example.com